Man charged with murder after mother of his children is fatally shot

-KANSAS CITY, MO (KCTV) -- A Kansas City man has been charged with murder in connection with a fatal shooting that happened on Sunday morning.
+KANSAS CITY, Missouri (KCTV) -- A Kansas City man has been charged with murder in connection with a fatal shooting that happened on Sunday morning.

 According to the Jackson County Prosecutor's Office, 33-year-old Christopher L. Spears has been charged with second-degree murder and armed criminal action.